Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality

 Boston Terriers are cheerful, happy little pups that love attention from their owners!
-These dogs make fabulous shadow companions, accompanying families wherever they go.
-Because they are so attached, they might not be the best pups for folks who are gone often at work.
+They make fabulous shadow companions, accompanying families wherever they go.
+Because they are so attached, they might not be the best pups for owners who don’t spend much time at home.

 Exercise Needs

-Boston Terriers need moderate exercise, which means they would be happy with two brisk walks a day so they can get out and stretch their little legs.
+Boston Terriers need moderate exercise, and they’ll be happy with two brisk walks a day to stretch their little legs.

 boston terrier posing in the park